theybian/pronouns/index.md

 - i use blockchains and blocklists.
 - if you're blocked and you don't break my DNI criteria, send me a [CC](https://curiouscat.me/theybian) or DM my [backup](https://twitter.com/theybian1) to unblock.
 - if you **do** fit my DNI criteria, **do not** ask me to unblock or why you were blocked.
-- i'll appreciate if you use tone tags with me (/j and /s especially).
+- i'll appreciate if you use tone tags with me.
-- if you need me to tag anything, don't hesitate to DM me!
+- if you need me to tag anything, don't hesitate to DM!
-- this is a blanket permission to use my flags in art, memes, icons, headers, etc. **credit is appreciated.**
+- this is a blanket permission to use my flags in art, icons, headers, etc. **credit is appreciated.**
 - **do not repost my song/vid.**
 - you can follow if you're a minor or have no age in bio, but i won't follow back. current mutuals are ok!